bastibe/transplant/README.md

 are translated back to their original Matlab values if passed to Matlab.

-Note that this project includes a JSON serializer/parser and a Base64 encoder/decoder in pure Matlab.
+Note that this project includes a Msgpack serializer/parser, a JSON serializer/parser, and a Base64 encoder/decoder in pure Matlab.

 INSTALLATION
 ------------

-1. Compile the mex-file _messenger.c_ and link against _libzmq_.
-You will need to have [0MQ](http://zeromq.org) installed for this.
-The mex-call could look something like this: `mex -lzmq messenger.c`.
-   On OS X, you typically have to convince the compiler that _mex.h_ is actually C code, and that system libraries are actually where they should be: `mex -lzmq messenger.c -I/usr/local/include -Dchar16_t=UINT16_T`.
+1. Install the zeromq library on your computer in a path that is known to Matlab.

-2. Add the _messenger_ mexfile and *transplant_remote.m* to your
+2. Add *ZMQ.m*, *transplantzmq.h*, and *transplant_remote.m* to your
    Matlab path.

 3. On the Python side, make sure to have PyZMQ and Numpy installed as